vishalbakshi/financial-sandbox/notes.md

 <a href="https://reactjs.org/docs/thinking-in-react.html" target="_blank">Thinking In React</a>

-...paticularly when I fall into the trap of premature optimization, reminders such as the following are beneficial:
+...particularly when I fall into the trap of premature optimization, reminders such as the following are beneficial:

 <blockquote>Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.</blockquote>